Fluency declared as a finalist for G20 TechSprint 2022 Global CBDC Challenge

 Inga Mullins, CEO of Fluency comments "We are thrilled to be shortlisted to the final round.
 It's another incredible opportunity to showcase our innovative solution and its benefits to society.
 This is a fantastic step towards our growth in Asia and increased awareness of Fluency as a global technology pioneer.
 We look forward to continuing our support with Bank Indonesia and other central banks globally, in their CBDC exploration and realisation."

-SOURCE Fluency Group Ltd.
+SOURCE Fluency

 Share this article